alpe/go-challenge/README.md

 outputs the same printouts as in the [challenge](./challenge.md) defined.
 See http://golang-challenge.com/go-challenge1/ for full description.

+Update:
+All submissions are now available on [github](https://github.com/GoChallenge/GCSolutions)

 ## Getting started
 This example does not provide or generate any executable.
 To run the tests: